mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 {{ <CodeSnippet code={`${SubOne}`} highlighter={() => highlightHtml} filename="src/pages/guides/split-pages/sections/intro.md" />}}

-### 3. Create split-page-shell
+### 3. Update the Batfish configuration

-You will need a wrapper to handle each split page, this is usually called `src/components/split-page-shell.js`.

-- Add the Feedback module with the `section` prop set to the title of the split page (usually).
+You will need to update the Batfish configuration to define the wrapper component for the partial markdown files and load the [`split-pages`](../batfish-helpers/#split-pages) Batfish helper function.

+#### SplitPage wrapper

+Use the SplitPage component to create a wrapper for each markdown partial file.
+You will likely also need to create a local wrapper component to pass the page's constants file to the component - the Feedback component requires data from the constants file.

+1. Create a local component and load in the SplitPage component and your local constants file.
+2. Pass all props and the constants to the SplitPage component:

 {{ <CodeSnippet code={`${SplitPageShell}`} highlighter={() => highlightJsx} filename="src/components/split-page-shell.js" />}}

-You will need to update `batfish.config.js` to initiate the new wrapper on the markdown partial files:
+Update `batfish.config.js` to initiate the new wrapper on the markdown partial files:

 {{ <CodeSnippet code={`jsxtremeMarkdownOptions: {
 getWrapper: resource => {